trskop/dot.config/yx/toolset/man/yx-env.1.md

     variable is that there is a size limit to environment variable size as well as an environment block.

+`YX_ENV_DIR`
+:   Directory path of where currently loaded env config lies.
+If there is no
+    environment loaded then this variable is not present.

+    Scripts can use this variable to detect that they are in a specific environment.

 # EXAMPLES